 If you and your partner are looking for a back pain-relieving mattress that can accommodate your different sleeping positions and weight, the PolySleep mattress could be your answer.
 To begin with, it has an outer frame of dense foam that secures the perimeter and gives you more space.

-Also, it offers a great balance between motion response and absorption so your sleep won’t be disrupted if your partner is a restless sleeper who tosses and turns frequently.
-Aside from that, if your partner tends to push you towards the edge of the bed; you won’t experience muscle cramps since this mattress offers excellent edge support.
+Also, it offers an outstanding balance between motion response and absorption, so your sleep won’t be disrupted if your partner is restless and tosses and turns frequently.
+Aside from that, if your partner tends to push you toward the edge of the bed, you won’t experience muscle cramps since this mattress offers excellent edge support.

 What about heavy users?
 Because of its study edges and high-density foam it can support heavy users without getting compressed after short-term use.